Naviglio Pavese: History

-The need to connect Milan to the sea had been realized since ancient times.
+The need to connect Milan to the sea had been identified since ancient times.
 In 1470 the Naviglio di Bereguardo provided an awkward path which divided the canal from the River Ticino with exhausting transhipments on the back of a mule or even towing loaded boats from the river to the canal, but this allowed Pavia complete control over traffic to and from Milan.
 Ancient testimonies, e.g. by Bernardino Corio, a Milanese historian, indicate thatt Galeazzo II Visconti had a canal built in 1359 between Pavia and Milan for irrigation.

 In 1457 Francesco Sforza ordered that a canal be built from Milan to Pavia via Bereguardi, following the indications of Bertola da Novate.
-Ten years later, the Magistrate of the ducal revenues assigned Andrea Calcoto to mainten and upkeep the "new canal", which was navigable.
+Ten years later, the Magistrate of the ducal revenues assigned Andrea Calcoto to maintain and upkeep the "new canal", which was navigable.
 In 1600 the Count of Fuentes became the governor of Milan and assigned Alessandro Bisnati to extend the canal.
 The work was financed by a government bond as well as the community taxes.